paulocoutinhox/rvplayer/README.md

 2. Multiple view holders (video and image)
 3. ExoPlayer latest version
 4. Low resources usage (memory and CPU)
-5. Easy to extend and understand
+5. Easy to extend and understand (only need inherited our RecyclerView class and override methods)
 6. Single video playing
 7. Multiple pages inside ViewPager2 with video